mobile app bar

 Formula 1 Qatar Airways British Grand Prix, Northamptonshire, UK.
 Towcester, UK, 07 July 2024.
 Adrian Newey arrives into the Paddock area on Race Day at the Formula 1 Qatar Airways British Grand Prix at Silverstone, Towcester, Northamptonshire, UK

-As one of the biggest names in motorsport, the 66-year-old, like all other top figures, must serve a gardening leave.
-This prevents a former employer from risking intellectual property leaks that could benefit a rival team.
+As one of the biggest names in motorsport, the 66-year-old, deservedly nicknamed the ‘Einstein of F1’, must serve out a ‘gardening leave’— an enforced cooling off period to prevent a former employer from risking intellectual property leaks that could benefit a rival team.

 With regulations remaining relatively stable in 2025, Red Bull has even more reason to delay Newey‘s arrival at Aston Martin.

-However, his manager, Eddie Jordan, has revealed that the legendary British aerodynamicist’s gardening leave is coming to an end.
+But Aston Martin’s agony may end soon.
+His manager, Eddie Jordan, has revealed that the legendary British aerodynamicist’s ‘gardening leave’ is about to end soon.

 5th, 6th of March,” Jordan replied on the Formula for Success podcast when his co-host David Coulthard asked him when will Newey begin working with Aston Martin.
 “So his little holiday, his little gardening leave is coming fast to a close“.